 Around 1550 an elderly landowner named Alexander Frognall launched a legal complaint about a situation concerning his son, Thomas, who had taken sanctuary around 1531.
 Frognall Sr’s narrative has two villains – Thomas Cromwell & the poet Sir Thomas Wyatt – who (allegedly) corruptly extorted land from his vulnerable son.

-In Alexander Frognall’s petition to the Lord Chancellor in Edward VI’s reign, he explained that around 1531 his son Thomas had been forced to seek sanctuary at Westminster Abbey because he’d allowed the escape of two prisoner.
+In Alexander Frognall’s petition to the Lord Chancellor in Edward VI’s reign, he explained that around 1531 his son Thomas had been forced to seek sanctuary at Westminster Abbey because he’d allowed the escape of two prisoners.
 Thomas Frognall found the expense of staying in sanctuary overwhelming.
 Sir Thomas Wyatt heard about Frognall’s problems and came to visit him.
 I’ve got a proposition, he said.
 You will one day inherit Frognall Manor; sign over your inheritance to me now and I’ll help you out.

 Even though legally this wasn’t a thing – Frognall Manor was in father Alexander Frognall’s hands (and note that Alexander was still alive twenty years later) – Thomas was desperate.
 According to Alexander Frognall’s later petition, both Wyatt and his crony Thomas Cromwell “greatly menaced” Thomas Frognall.
 They threatened to have him hanged and told him that “no sanctuary would hold him” against what Alex called “their extortionate power and might.”